ihr-it-projekt/DayZModsInfo/DynamicTrader/Configs/DealerPoint.md

     ],
     "safeZoneEnabled": 0, // Safe zone toggle: 0 = disabled, 1 = enabled
-    "safeZoneRadius": 100.0, // Safe zone radius in meters "uniqueFileNames": [ // List of item unique names available at this trader "AK101",
+    "safeZoneRadius": 100.0, // Safe zone radius in meters "safeZoneTimeout": 10, // How long it takes, befor a player count as not in safe zone, when he leave safe zone "safeZoneRemoveAnimals": 1, // removes all animals in safe zone "safeZoneRemoveInfected": 1, // removes all infacted in safe zone "safeZoneRemoveEAI": 1, // removes all ai in safe zone "uniqueFileNames": [ // List of item unique names available at this trader "AK101",
         "AK74"